 The homes are allocated through the local Borough / District Council and the relevant housing association.
 They will decide who is in the greatest need out of those who have a local connection and have expressed an interest in the new homes.
 It is important that the parish council understands the nomination process to be able to advise local people but neither the parish council or landowner are involved in the selection process.
 Verification of local connection is undertaken by the housing association.

 Will the homes will go to local people?

 The Section 106 Agreement will state that affordable housing must be retained for local people and this is legally binding to the housing association and local authority.
 Potential residents will have to qualify as being local, as set out in defined criteria, to be nominated for a property.
 If potential residents cannot be found within the local parish homes may be offered to people from immediately neighbouring parishes.
 Each local authority will have its own arrangements.
-The Section 106 Agreement ensures that all future lettings or shared ownership sales have to meet the same local connection criteria as when the homes were first built.
+The Section 106 Agreement ensures that all future lettings and/or sales have to meet the same local connection criteria as when the homes were first built.

 What is meant by local people?

 The local connection criteria will be laid out in the Section 106 Agreement.

 Each local authority will have its own definition of local people and may include some of the following: